Nixa Public High School

 Nixa High School is a public high school in Nixa, Missouri, United States.
 Nixa High School received the National Blue Ribbon in 2013 and 2022.
-It is ranked number thirty in the state and first in the Springfield metropolitan area by U.S. News & World Report in 2022.
+It was ranked 30th in the state and 1st in the Springfield metropolitan area by U.S. News & World Report in 2022.
+It is now ranked 19th in the state and 1st in the Springfield metropolitan area by U.S. News & World Report for 2023–2024.

 History

 The first Nixa High School was established in 1908 and was a one-room schoolhouse.
 In 2000, the high school moved from the present day Nixa Junior High, (on Main Street), the new high school (on Nicholas Road).

 In January 2022, Nixa High School officials reported that several soap dispensers had to be removed from the school's bathrooms after some students took them apart and urinated inside of them, and that they believed these actions were part of a TikTok challenge.

+In 2024, several reports of bomb threats at local elementary schools closed the school for the remainder of the day.